 SI Unit of Density

 Each substance has a specific density.
 Generally, the density of water (which is approximately about 1 gram/cubic centimetre) is taken as the standard value for calculating the density of substances.
-However, the SI unit of Density, it is measured using kilogram per cubic metre (kg/m3).
+However, the SI unit of Density is measured using kilograms per cubic metre (kg/m3).

 Other Density Units

-Talking about other density units, metric tons and litre are also used even though they are not part of the SI.
-Some of the other units include;
+Talking about other density units, metric tons and litres are also used even though they are not part of the SI.
+Some other units include:

 - gram per millilitre (g/mL)